joncatanio/testtool/README.md

 # testtool
 Test tool for CPE 307

+#### Login into the TestTool App
+There are two workflows for the application.
+A student workflow and a teacher workflow.
+Students are only allowed to take tests and teachers are allowed to design and create tests and questions.
+##### Teacher Login
+Username: teacher Password: password
+##### Student Login
+Username: student Password: password

 #### Running TestTool
 Locate the shell script in the root directory called "Run-TestTool.sh" and simply execute the shell file with the command "./Run-TestTool.sh".
 Make sure you are